 A pot belly or muffin top may be easier to disguise than being overweight or obese, but you might be harbouring a hidden health risk under your jumper.

-Being a normal weight but having a spare tyre may be more dangerous that having fat all over.
+Being a normal weight but having a spare tyre may be more dangerous than having fat all over.
 A 2015 study has added to the growing body of evidence suggesting belly fat is the worst type of fat to have.

 Comparing survival chances